 She peered out of the tent, but could see nothing but a swirl of red dust.
 She put out her hand to see how hot the wind was, and felt as though she had grabbed a lump of hot coal between her fingers.
-It was boiling outside and the swirling red dust made it impossible to see anything.
+It was boiling outside.
+The swirling red dust made it impossible to see anything.

 ‘What shall we do?’
 Samara cried to Barado.
-‘Abdul must have been right.
-Raja has contracted the deadly bumbolla virus, and he has to have the antidote soon or he will die.’
+‘Nando must have been right.
+Raja has contracted the deadly teribola, and he has to have the antidote soon or he will die.’

-Barado could not go on his own, because how could he explain to the chemist precisely what medicine was needed and how would he pay for it?
+Barado could not go on his own, because no one but Samara could hear him speak.
+How could he tell the pharmacist the name of the medicine and how would he pay for it?

-They were wondering what they could do when they heard the sound of a bell being rung.
-It seemed they had a visitor, but who could possibly have braved the impossible weather to come to their tent?
+They were still wondering what they could do when they heard the chime of a bell.
+Each tent has bell tied to a hanging rope outside for visitors to announce themselves.
+It seemed they had a visitor.
+Who could possibly have braved the impossible weather to come to their tent?

-Samara opened the flap of the tent with great care because she knew that the nasty wind blowing outside would be only too pleased to scald her fingers.
-Despite the whirling dust, she nevertheless made out that it was Abdul who was standing outside.
+Samara opened the flap of the tent with great care.
+She knew that the nasty wind blowing outside would be only too pleased to scald her fingers.
+Despite the whirling dust, she made out that it was Nando standing outside.

-‘Do you have some sugar?’ he said, speaking between clenched teeth, as he didn’t want to swallow any of the dust.
-‘I’m staying in the tent next door to you, and there doesn’t seem to be any sugar in the kitchen.
-I’m making some buttermilk and need a few tablespoons of sugar.’
+‘Do you have some sugar, Princess?’ he said, speaking between clenched teeth, as he didn’t want to swallow any of the dust.
+‘I’m staying in a tent next door to you, and there doesn’t seem to be any sugar in the kitchen.
+I’m making some sweet buttermilk.’

-‘Oh, it’s nothing,’ said Abdul coming into the tent.
-‘There are some of us who have got used to the loo living in the desert.
-By the way, how is that brother of yours keeping?
-I was certain from the look of him that he had caught the deadly bumbolla virus, but he insisted that he felt all right.’
+‘Oh, it’s nothing,’ said Nando coming into the tent.
+‘Some of us living in the desert have got used to the ghawa.
+By the way, how is Raja keeping?
+I was worried he had caught the deadly teribola, but he insisted that he felt all right.’

-‘That’s what I wanted to talk to you about,’ said Samara.
+‘That’s what I wanted to talk to you about!’ said Samara.
 ‘It seems that he has contracted something all right.
-He was perfectly all right until this morning, and ate a large breakfast, but all of a sudden he got a high fever.’
+He was perfectly all right until this morning, but all of a sudden he got a high fever.’

-‘There is an incubation period,’ nodded Abdul, ‘and sometimes the virus takes time to attack the body.
-Usually, however, whoever contracts the disease experiences a strange itching sensation between the toes, so when your friend said yesterday evening that he had no such sensation I thought that I was perhaps mistaken and that his face was flushed only because he wasn’t used to the climate.’
+‘There is an incubation period,’ nodded Nando, ‘before the disease gets its full grip on the body.
+Usually, however, whoever contracts the disease experiences a strange itching sensation between the toes.
+When Raja said yesterday evening that he had no such sensation I was relieved.
+I thought that I was perhaps mistaken and that his face was flushed only because he wasn’t used to the climate.’

 ‘You mentioned a medicine last night,’ said the princess.
 ‘Do you happen to be carrying any samples with you by any chance?’

-‘No, I have none with me,’ said Abdul.
+‘No, I have none with me,’ said Nando.

 ‘When does the medicine have to be administered?’

-‘As I told you last night, within four hours of the person getting a high fever,’ said Abdul.
-‘After four hours the virus becomes too strong to control using medicine.
+‘Within four hours of the person getting a high fever,’ said Nando.
+‘After four hours the disease cannot be brought under control using medicine.
 It’s difficult to save anyone then.’

 ‘What’s the time?’ cried Samara anxiously.
-Her eye fell on the wall clock.
+Her eye fell on the hour glass next to the bed, which measured time by the amount of sand pouring from one glass to another.
 ‘It’s twenty minutes past twelve!
 And we came back from breakfast at half past eight.
 Oh, dear God!’

-‘Oh, I say, this is very serious!’ said Abdul.
+‘Oh, I say, this is very serious!’ said Nando.
 ‘We have just ten minutes to administer the medicine to Raja or he will die.’

 ‘What do we do now?’ cried the princess in despair.
 ‘How on earth are we going to get the medicine?’

 ‘But how?’ cried the princess passionately.
 ‘It’s so blazing hot outside.
-The loo will scald your skin and burn you.’
+The ghawa will scald your skin and burn you.’

 The seconds ticked away.
-Samara’s eyes never moved from the clock, apart from taking a few seconds to fill a tumbler full of water that she placed on the mantelpiece next to Raja’s bed, so that if Abdul did indeed return with the medicine Raja could at once swallow it together with the water.
+Samara’s eyes never moved from the hour glass, willing the sand not to fall and for time to stop.
+Her mind alert, she took a few seconds to fill a tumbler full of water that she placed on the mantelpiece next to Raja’s bed.
+If Nando did indeed return with the medicine Raja could at once swallow it together with the water.

-Two minutes, four minutes, six minutes, eight minutes… The second hand had just signalled the end of nine minutes when Abdul dashed into the tent, flushed with the exertion of running to the pharmacy and back.
+Two minutes, four minutes, six minutes, eight minutes… The second hand had just signalled the end of nine minutes when Nando dashed into the tent, flushed with the exertion of running to the pharmacy and back.
 Samara noticed that he had not been burnt or scarred in any way.
-The loo had not harmed him.
+The ghawa had not harmed him.

 ‘Here!’ he said breathlessly, passing a bottle to the princess.
 ‘That’s the medicine.
 Give it to Raja at once.’